 When this came out in 1988, Glenn Danzig effectively ended any connection he had with Misfits and Samhain for maintaining a viable musical career.
 Even people who don't like Danzig or heavy metal can probably sing sections of this song and do their best Elvis from Hell impression that is Danzig's signature sound.
 "Mother" became a hit for old Glenn not just in 1988, but again in 1993 with the Thrall: Demonsweatlive EP, which included a live version of "Mother" and a live video to go along with it and made the rounds on Headbanger's Ball to reintroduce Danzig to a younger audience.

 Soundgarden was in a weird position in the world of music in the late '80s and early '90s: Its songs didn't seem out of place on show like Headbanger's Ball, but they fit equally well on shows like 120 Minutes -- maybe better, because, well, let's face it, Soundgarden was always a little too weird to really be a metal band.
 But with the release of 1994's Superunknown, Soundgarden didn't need to break barriers or choose sides (not that it would have bothered), as it had a string of hit singles on its hands -- including this song, with its disturbing and darkly beautiful video.

 When Metallica put out the video for "One" in 1988, the band was still really only listened to by fans of thrash and the heavier end of metal with its connection to punk.
 And yet Metallica still managed to have a top-selling record with that year's ...And Justice for All.
 But the "black album," released a month before Nirvana's Nevermind, received heavy airplay first on Headbanger's Ball and then went into regular MTV rotation.
 As a result, Metallica crossed over as thoroughly as Nirvana, and Metallica became one of the few popular metal bands to survive the rise in popularity of "alternative" rock intact, largely on the strength of this single as promoted with this video.

 Appetite for Destruction had been out a good year or more before it became a massive record in America and beyond.
 This video and the subject matter of the song spelled out pretty well that GN'R, like it or not, was not cut from the same cloth as many of its Los Angeles brethren on the hard-rock circuit.
 By looking more gritty and authentic than, say, Poison or Ratt and the like, Guns received heavy airplay on Headbanger's Ball before getting regular rotation on MTV, establishing in the minds of people who normally wouldn't give this kind of music the time of day that this band had something -- and that something has resulted in a sale of more than 28 million copies of the album.

 Get the Music Newsletter

-Keep your thumb on the local music scene with music features, additional online music listings and show picks.
-We'll also send special ticket offers and music deals.
+Keep your thumb on the local music scene each week with music news, trends, artist interviews and concert listings.
+We'll also send you special ticket offers and music deals.